cuvva/terms/privacy.md

 If you'd like to know who your data has been shared with, let us know.

-## Can I access the data you hold about me?
+## What are my data rights?

+### Right to erasure

+If you haven't bought a policy with us, you can ask us to delete your information.
+Again, the best the way to do that is usually via the app.

+We need to keep some information in certain circumstances for the detection and prevention of fraud, to check the accuracy of any information we've provided (like quotes for example) or in case of any future disputes.

+In those cases, we'll retain the minimum information needed in the circumstances.
+To do this, we keep your conversation history, name, date of birth, any legal terms you've agreed to and a copy of the quotes we've issued.

+### Right to object

+You have the right to object to the processing of your data in certain circumstances.
+For example, you have the right to stop your data being used for direct marketing.
+We don't send many marketing emails.
+But if you've opted in to our updates and change your mind - you can unsubscribe at any time.

+### Right to portability

-Yes - you have a right to access the data we hold about you, or to get a copy.
-Usually we will provide this data in a standard portable format.
-If you have any trouble understanding the data, let us know and we will help.
+You have a right to get a copy of the personal data we hold about you.
+We'll provide your data in a standard portable format.
+If you have any trouble understanding the data, let us know and we'll help.
+The best way to ask is usually via the app.

-You can ask us via the app, or using our other contact details if you'd prefer.
 We won't usually charge a fee for providing that information, but we may do in certain circumstances.
 For example, if you make repetitive requests for information, we may charge a small fee or refuse your request.

+### Right to rectification

-To correct any inaccuracies in the information on your account, you can login to the app to update it at any time.
-Some information can also be updated by our support team.
+You can login to the app to correct any inaccuracies in the information on your account.
+Some information can also be updated by our support team - so please speak to us if you'd like any help.

-We don't send many marketing emails - but if you've opted in to our updates and change your mind - you can unsubscribe at any time.
+### Right to restriction

+You have a right to restrict the processing of your personal data in certain circumstances.
+This means you can limit the way we use your data.

+This is an alternative to requesting the erasure of your data.
+For example, we could securely and temporarily store your data in another system if you contest its accuracy and we need to verify it.

 ## Your obligations